Scully87/FizzBuzz/README.md

-Players take turns to count incrementally, replacing any number divisible by three with the word fizz, and any number divisible by five with the word buzz.
+Players take turns to count incrementally, replacing any number divisible by three with the word fizz, and any number divisible by five with the word buzz.. numbers that are divisible by three and five will return 'fizzbuzz'.